Engee documentation

 Arduino Support Package

-Target Hardware is a mode in which the Engee model is executed on the connected (target) hardware instead of the Engee mathematical core.
+Target Hardware is a mode in which the Engee model runs on connected (target) hardware instead of the Engee mathematical core.

-To work with Arduino-compatible boards in this mode, the EDM-Target-Arduino block is used, which adjusts the interaction with the equipment through three main parameters:
+To work with Arduino-compatible boards in this mode, the block is used EDM-Target-Arduino, which adjusts the interaction with the equipment through four main parameters:

-• Port — COM port of the target device;
+• Port is the COM port of the target device.

-• Path to ArduinoCLI — full path to the toolchain executable file arduino-cli[.exe];
+• Path to ArduinoCLI — the full path to the executable file of the toolchain arduino-cli[.exe].

-• Model Directory — a directory for storing the source code of models relative to the client program Engee.Integration.
+• Model Directory is a directory for storing the source code of models relative to the Engee client program.Integration.

 Preparation